ddbnl/office365-audit-log-collector/README.md

 ## Roadmap:

-- Add an optional GUI
 - Automate onboarding as much as possible to make it easier to use
 - Make a container that runs this script
 - Create a tutorial for automatic onboarding + docker container for the easiest way to run this

 ## Latest changes:
+- Added a GUI for Windows
+- Added executables for Windows and Linux
 - Added Azure Log Analytics Workspace OMS output
 - Added parameter to resume from last run time (use to not miss any logs when script hasn't run for a while)
 - Added parameter for amount of hours or days to go back and look for content